streamnative/pulsar-hub/connectors/sqs-source/2.7.0/sqs-source.md

 | `batchSizeOfOnceReceive`   | int    | false    | 1                  | For SQS source.
 The maximum number of messages pull from SQS at one time.
 Default=1 and the value range is [1,10].                                                                                                                                                                                                                                                         |
 | `numberOfConsumers`        | int    | false    | 1                  | For SQS source.
 The expected numbers of consumers.
 You can scale message consumers horizontally to achieve high throughput.
 Default=1 and the value range is [1,50].                                                                                                                                                                                                       |

-> **Note**
+{% callout title="Note" type="note" %}
-> You have to focus the version if you use `numberOfConsumers` and `numberOfConsumers` to improve the SQS source performance.
+You have to focus the version if you use `numberOfConsumers` and `numberOfConsumers` to improve the SQS source performance.
-> The versions that support these features are: 2.8.4.3+,2.9.4.1+,2.10.1.13+.
+The versions that support these features are: 2.8.4.3+,2.9.4.1+,2.10.1.13+.
-> Here is the performance test report: https://github.com/streamnative/pulsar-io-sqs/issues/486.
+Here is the performance test report: https://github.com/streamnative/pulsar-io-sqs/issues/486.
+{% /callout %}

 **Example**